Agent Orange Seeds

 How to Grow Agent Orange Marijuana Indoors and Outdoors

 What to Watch Out for When Growing Agent Orange - This strain holds up pretty well against mold, but you’ve still gotta watch it once those buds start filling out.
 They can get dense, and if your humidity creeps too high during flower, that’s when bud rot can sneak in.
-One smart move a lot of growers make is using Holi Moli Eliminator early on as a preventative.
+Use Holi Moli Eliminator early on as a preventative.
 It’s simple, doesn’t mess with your plants, and helps keep mold, mildew, and bud rot from ever getting a foothold.
 Better to stay ahead of it than scramble to fix it later.

 How to Grow Agent Orange Marijuana in Subtropical Climates